playcanvas/developer.playcanvas.com/content/ru/user-manual/scripting/anatomy.md

 var Rotate = pc.createScript('rotate');
 ```

 This line creates a new ScriptType called 'rotate'.
 The name of the script is used to identify the script in script components.
 Each ScriptType that is declared in a project must have a unique name.
-The returned function `Rotate` is a javascript function which is ready to have it's prototype extended with a standard set of methods.
+The returned function `Rotate` is a javascript function which is ready to have its prototype extended with a standard set of methods.
 Somewhat like class inheritance.

 ## Script Attributes